 Steve Rogers

-Steve appears at the very end of the Doomsday trailer, responding to Thor's desperate plea for a miracle with a simple "Hey pal," prompting a stunned "It's not possible" from Thor.
+Steve appears at the end of the Doomsday trailer, responding to Thor's desperate plea for a miracle with a simple "Hey, pal," prompting a stunned "It's not possible" from Thor.

-Mjolnir then tears out of Thor's grip and flies directly into Steve's hand, cementing his return in Endgame-esque fashion.
-It's also important to point out that Steve has long hair and a beard in the trailer, not like how he's shown in his solo Doomsday trailer from December 2025.
+Mjolnir then tears out of Thor's grip and flies into Steve's hand, cementing his return in Endgame-esque fashion.
+It's important to note that Steve has long hair and a beard in the trailer, unlike how he's shown in his solo Doomsday trailer from December 2025.

 Black Panther (Shuri)

-Shuri (Letitia Wright) is shown in Talokan's throne room, confronting Namor, armoring up into the Black Panther suit as the Wakandans surround him in a tense standoff, and later appears in a wide-open sea-floor environment with the ocean parted dramatically around her.
+Shuri (Letitia Wright) is shown in Talokan's throne room, confronting Namor and armoring up into the Black Panther suit as the Wakandans surround him in a tense standoff; later, she appears in a wide-open sea-floor environment with the ocean dramatically parted around her.

 She also gets a saluting shot that feels like a deliberate character moment, which was previously seen in the Wakandan-focused Doomsday teaser.